w3c/wai-statements/index.md

 ### Title
 {% include excol.html type="middle" %}
 * Provide the accessibility statement with a title that helps people associate the statement with the actual resource it is describing.
-* <strong>Example:</strong> For the website of the university of Sampel, this could be 'University of Sampel accessibility statement' (add further detailing if necessary, for example if the statement is only about a smaller part of the website, like the university library).
+* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel website Accessibility Statement" .
+Add further detailing if necessary, for example if the Accessibility Statement is only about a smaller part of the website, like the university library: "University of Sampel library website Accessibility Statement.
+If it is for the app: "University of Sampel app Accessibility Statement"
 * <textarea rows="1" cols="50">Fill in your title here..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}